Rhetorical device: Metaphor

 Metaphor connects two different things to one another.
-It is frequently invoked by the verb to be.
+It is frequently invoked by the verb "to be".
 The use of metaphor in rhetoric is primarily to convey to the audience a new idea or meaning by linking it to an already familiar idea or meaning.
 The literary critic and rhetorician, I. A. Richards, divides a metaphor into two parts: the vehicle and the tenor.

 In the following example, Romeo compares Juliet to the sun (the vehicle), and this metaphor connecting Juliet to the sun shows that Romeo sees Juliet as being radiant and regards her as an essential being (the tenor).

+In the example below, John Green compares a toddler to the sun because they do not want to go to bed.

 Personification

 Personification is the representation of animals, inanimate objects and ideas as having human attributes.

-In the following example Romeo personifies love as being blind yet able to enamour someone.